Old Street Roundabout: Silicon Roundabout

-Cycling accidents
+Collisions involving cyclists

-A number of cycling accidents have occurred at Old Street roundabout.
-According to the London Cycling Campaign, the junction is among the top three in London for accidents involving cyclists.
+A number of collisions involving cyclists have occurred at Old Street roundabout.
+According to the London Cycling Campaign, the junction is among the top three in London for collisions involving cyclists.
 Within a few days in February 2011 two cyclists were severely injured in collisions involving lorries on or very close to the roundabout.
 In another collision involving a lorry in 2008, a cyclist suffered severe leg injuries, which the police described as "potentially life-changing".
-In response to this Transport for London have proposed a massive transformation of the roundabout, into a pedestrian square with segregated cycle lanes and road signals.
+In response to this Transport for London proposed a massive transformation of the roundabout, into a pedestrian square with segregated cycle lanes and road signals.
 On 25 July 2018, a cyclist was severely injured on Old Street roundabout following a collision with a lorry.

 Reconfiguration

 After extensive public consultation held in 2014–15, plans to broaden the non-motor vehicle area began in 2018.
-In 2019, the work began by Transport for London (TfL) in conjunction with Morgan Sindall. and the Boroughs of Islington and Hackney to create a much more pedestrian- and cycle- friendly zone.
+In 2019, the work began by Transport for London (TfL) in conjunction with Morgan Sindall. and the Boroughs of Islington and Hackney to create a much more pedestrian- and cycle-friendly zone.
 Remaining motor traffic is two-way to speed up pedestrian crossings and allow segregated cycle lanes.
 The work created a well-lit pedestrianised space around the new station main entrance.